Translated by Hilary Keyes

 This poem, written by the famous Ariwara no Narihira (*1), states that, if the cherry blossoms did not exist, he would not have been excited by the arrival of spring in the slightest; rather, he would have been able to enjoy a very peaceful, but dull, life.

 *1 Ariwara no Narihira: a Japanese courtier and waka poet during the early Heian period; he lived from 825-880.

 Japanese painters as well have taken great inspiration from the cherry blossoms.
-Despite their short blooming season of roughly ten days, sakura still captivate artists today.
+Despite their short blooming season of roughly ten days, sakura still captivates artists today.

 The love of sakura by the Japanese people is in no way limited only to artists and history buffs - it has even spilled over in the cuisine itself.

 Picture from Sakura Flavored: Gorgeous Cherry Blossom Sweets

 Although it goes without saying that there are foods and drinks outside of Japan that are both visually and conceptually appealing, there are very few food cultures around the world that have adapted to include not only the flavor, but also the aroma and flower itself.
 These mochi snacks, fusion cakes, and other delicacies are treats that can only be found and enjoyed during the sakura season as well, making them all the more precious to gourmet hunters and foodies.